mbmccoy/relations/README.md

+## Relational composition during attribute retrieval in GPT is not purely linear

+This is a fork of repository `relations` by other authors (detailed below), with which we supplement code for our paper, _Relational composition during attribute retrieval in GPT is not purely linear_.
+We inherit most functionality and dependencies from this prior repository.
+Our additional are located under the branch mbm-investigation/ under notebooks/anon-2024/ and are designed to be run in Google Colab (which clones this repository in Google Drive).
+See directions within that notebook for replicating our results.

+## Original repository:

 # Linearity of Relation Decoding in Transformer LMs

 This repository contains the code used for the experiments in the paper [Linearity of Relation Decoding in Transformer LMs](https://arxiv.org/abs/2308.09124).